catman325/Circuit-python-/README.md

 # Robot Arm

 ### Description
+*the closer you move your hand to the ultrosoundic scensior the faster the 5 wheels spin
 ### Evidence
 All of the gears are wired to the same pin on the metro board